shreyawhiz/dotfiles-1/README.md

 #### `/local`

-Each script found in this directory will be executed during shell login after the above `/rc` scripts.
-The only difference between these and the above scripts are that these scripts are ignored from Git, so any sensitive information won't accidentally be committed.
+Each script, named `<script>.zsh`, found in this directory will be executed during shell login after the below `/rc` scripts.
+The only difference between these and the `rc` scripts are that these scripts are ignored from Git, so any sensitive information won't accidentally be committed.

+#### `/rc`

+Each script, named `<script>.zsh`, found in this directory will be executed during shell login.

 ### Manual Steps